New EnglandFarm Guide

 When is sunflower season in Rhode Island?

 Many Rhode Island sunflower and flower-field visits happen in August and early September, but the exact window depends on the farm.
-Check bloom updates, hours, and ticket rules before heading out.
+Use bloom updates, hours, and ticket rules for current details.

 Do sunflower farms require tickets?